fxjs-modules/orm/Readme.md

 });
 ```

-This will create a table `person` with columns `id` and `name`.
-The extension will create a table `person_address` with
+This will create a collection `person` with columns `id` and `name`.
+The extension will create a collection `person_address` with
 columns `person_id`, `street` and `number`.
 The methods available in the `Person` model are similar to an `hasOne`
 association.
 In this example you would be able to call `.getAddress(cb)`, `.setAddress(Address, cb)`, ..

 **Note:** you don't have to save the result from `Person.extendsTo`.
 It returns an extended model.
 You can use it to query
-directly this extended table (and even find the related model) but that's up to you.
+directly this extended collection (and even find the related model) but that's up to you.
 If you only want to access it using the
 original model you can just discard the return.

 ### Examples & options